FLtower/wow-stunnable/README.md

 World of Warcraft addon : Track stunnable mobs.

+- Works only with ElvUI.
+- Track only Stun for now.

 ### To Do List

 - Make it work on native UI, not only on ElvUI.